About the CLI

 CLI help documentation

 If you have administrator privileges, you can use the CLI not only to search but also to configure and monitor your Splunk Enterprise instance or instances.
-The CLI commands used for configuring and monitoring Splunk are not search commands.
+The CLI commands that configure and monitor Splunk are not search commands.
 Search commands are arguments to the

 dispatch CLI commands.
 Some commands require you to authenticate with a username and password or specify a target Splunk server.